nashville-software-school/aws-deployment-instructions/README.md

 to deploy your application closest to its user base.
 Amazon's `us-east-1` region is based in northern Virginia.
 The proximity argument may lead to your wanting to select `us-east-2`, which is in Ohio.
 Nonetheless, you should still choose `us-east-1` because this is the region in which AWS often deploys its newest services first.
+The benefit of having access to the newest services far outweighs the cost of a few hundred miles.

 After selecting the region, the prompt will ask you for a user name for a new IAM user.
 You can sign in to the AWS Console in order to create a new IAM user, or you can use the existing